 - Third, there’s another way in which HfS Research stands out, and that is in the ratio of subscribers to users.
 It seems to me that HfS is a prime example of how to use what we have called since 2011 freemium strategies.
 Our survey shows that for every Gartner subscriber, there is a non-subscriber using Gartner (less intensively, of course).
 For HfS, however, the ratio is much, much higher.
 There’s much more value in the free content that HfS offers (just compare, for example, the summaries of these research items mentioning Xerox from Gartner and HfS).
 HfS gives away as much as it can in the summary; Gartner wants to give away as little as possible.
 That difference, I believe, is part of what is giving HfS the edge it has.

-Of course research summaries are not the only, or even the main way, in which HfS and other freemium firms are giving away insight.
+Of course, research summaries are not the only, or even the main way, in which HfS and other freemium firms are giving away insight.
 But we’re now in the position where a freemium business with a small cloud infrastructure can get on the radar.
-Of course, we cannot imagine that all of HfS’s readers will turn into subscribers or consulting clients.
-But what we can see is that other firms intelligently using freemium, and here I am especially thinking of Pierre Audoin Consultants (which has performed strongly this year), are able to dramatically accelerate their go to market capacities.
+Of course, we cannot imagine that all [or even most] of HfS’s readers will turn into subscribers or consulting clients.
+But what we can see is that other firms intelligently using freemium, and here I am especially thinking of Pierre Audoin Consultants (which has performed strongly in 2014 [and is now teknowlogy]), are able to dramatically accelerate their go to market capacities.